The home that Toby Keeton and the late Michael Kersting designed for a couple in Raleigh’s Country Club Hills looks deceptively simple.

 They arrived at an “H”-shaped design, with the center portion taller to allow a clerestory window to light up the gallery space – and a Frank Lloyd Wright-like expansion and contraction.
 “It was like Unity Temple in Chicago – we were leveraging that experience,” he says.

 They developed a plan and a 3-D model, and invited the clients in to see it.
 Before they arrived, as the two architects examined it closely, Kersting burst out: “We’ve got it the wrong way.”
 At the last minute, he flipped the elements of the front façade.

-The Robbins came in, sat down, and the architects said: “Everything you see going to be different.”
+The clients came in, sat down, and the architects said: “Everything you see going to be different.”
 The clients agreed to move forward.
 ‘At the end of the day, it was the right move,” he says.

 Keeton calls the exterior a composition in three parts, akin to a men’s three-piece suit, with tie and shirt.
 Its main cladding is white-painted, oversized brick “We looked at Phil Szostak’s work,” he says.

 The shirt material is stained mahogany that’s warm, deep and natural.
 The tie, or accent material is copper detailing on the flashing, gutters, downspouts, and front pivot door.
 “It will change over time and patina,” he says.
 “They’ll witness it settling into its space over time.”